OCamlPro/owi/README.md

 ## Supported proposals

-The 🐌 status means the proposal is not applicable to owi.
+The 🐌 status means the proposal is not applicable to Owi.

 ### Adopted proposals